Day 26 – Mount Greylock

 It’s a beautiful Autumn Sunday at Williams College.

-I walk through the center of town to its farthest end at The Williams Inn, and inquire about the bus line.
+I walk through the center of town to its far end at The Williams Inn, and inquire about the bus line.
 It departs for New York City twice daily, at 10am and 4pm.
-There’s a small information booth nearby for visitors and tourists, with free flyers and an outdoor park bench.
+There’s an information booth nearby for visitors and tourists, with free flyers and an outdoor park bench.
 I have a seat and eat a large quantity of roast beef sandwiches in the sun, feeling better.

 I had wanted to finish this hike of The Long Trail on Mount Greylock, Massachusetts.
-It’s a favorite place of mine on the Appalachian Trail that I’ve wanted to revisit, with the added bonus of providing a mountaintop climax for this trip.
+It’s a favorite place of mine on the Appalachian Trail that I’ve wanted to revisit, with the added bonus of providing a mountaintop climax to the trip.

 I wander into a small bookstore and look over the literature section, hoping for something to catch my eye to read on the trip home.
 I walk out with Leaves of Grass by Walt Whitman in hand.

-Returning east toward North Adams – and the Appalachian Trail that leads up Greylock.
+I return east toward North Adams, and the Appalachian Trail that leads up Greylock.
 I get a large coffee at Dunkin Donuts, and stop at Price Chopper again for more bread and meat for the overnight hike.

 I walk this comely road to a dead end – the trailhead for Mount Greylock.

-The way south out of North Adams is steeper than I recall, and I meet a handful of day hikers on their way down the mountain.
-This is the first viewpoint.
+The way south from North Adams is steeper than I recall, and I meet a number of day hikers on their way down the mountain.
+The first viewpoint is pictured above.

 The summit of Greylock is crowned with The Veterans War Memorial Tower – actually a stone lighthouse on top of the mountain – seen here from the road.

-This is Bascom Lodge – home of rustic overnight accommodations on Mount Greylock.
+This is Bascom Lodge, featuring rustic overnight accommodations on Greylock.
 The road to the summit is closed for construction for two years, so the lodge and tower are closed as well.
-There isn’t even a spigot available for drinking water.
+There isn’t even a spigot for drinking water.

 City lights shine under the night sky.